Jensen96/Game-of-Life/README.md

 # Conway's Game of Life

-Python implementation of John Conway's Game of Life.
+WIP Python implementation of John Conway's Game of Life.

+The approach will be to try different ways, of implementing it through Python 3.
+First a rough outline of the logic will be created, and then improvements will be made.

 ### Rules: